 - Proof Of Work

-Simplified: The proof of work (PoW) system is a measure to deny attacks on the blockchain network.
-It requires work and more processing time from the requestor (computer).
+The proof-of-work (PoW) system is a measure to prevent attacks to the blockchain network.
+It requires work and processing time from the requestor (computer).
 This protocol is in place to disallow spam on the blockchain network, deter other abuses such as double-spending, and confirm that a new block is found/formed.
 Ether is just one example of a coin that utilizes the PoW protocol.
 One important property of a block in Ethereum and many other crypto-ledgers is that the hash of the block must be smaller than some target value.
-The reason this is necessary is that in a decentralized system anyone can produce blocks, so in order to prevent the network from being flooded with blocks, and to provide a way of measuring how much consensus there is behind a particular version of the blockchain, it must in some way be hard to produce a block.
+The reason this is necessary is that, in a decentralized system, anyone can produce blocks, so in order to prevent the network from being flooded with blocks, and to provide a way of measuring how much consensus there is behind a particular version of the blockchain, it must in some way be hard to produce a block.
 Because hashes are pseudorandom, finding a block with a hash that has less than 64 bytes takes an average of 4.3 billion attempts.
 In all such systems, the target value self-adjusts so that on average one node in the network finds a block every N minutes (eg. N = 10 minutes for Bitcoin and 1 minute for Ethereum).